Azure/Azure-Sentinel/Solutions/Microsoft Defender Threat Intelligence/Playbooks/MDTI-Base/readme.md

 ## Pre-deployment Instructions

 1. Azure AD App Registration credentials(ClientId/ClientSecret/TenantId) with MDTI API Permissions are needed when configuring this playbook.
 Please check here for instructions on creating an App Registration [Azure Client App](https://learn.microsoft.com/en-us/rest/api/azure/#register-your-client-application-with-azure-ad) page.
+2. MDTI API Permissions needed for the App registration is "ThreatIntelligence.Read.All" which needs to be granted consent by your Azure Tenant admin.
+3. Also, all playbooks part of the MDTI Solution require "Microsoft Sentinel Contributor" role to update Incidents.

 MDTI API documentation for more details, [MDTI API](https://learn.microsoft.com/en-us/graph/api/resources/security-threatintelligence-overview?view=graph-rest-beta&branch=pr-en-us-20472)